Terry Bouricius: Elections

 On June 25, 1986, Bouricius announced that he would run for a seat in the Vermont House of Representatives from the Chittenden 7-4 district to succeed Democratic Representative Howard Dean.
 He ran as an independent candidate, but was defeated by Democratic nominee Ben Truman by one vote.
 Bouricius filed for a recount no November 8, but Truman's victory was increased to six votes by the recount.
 He requested for a new election to be held, but Judge Matthew Katz rejected the request.

 Bouricius announced that he would run for a seat in the state house in the 1990 election against incumbent Representative Truman.
 During the campaign Bouricius had been endorsed by Sanders, the Vermont Progressive Alliance, and the Rainbow Coalition.
 Bouricius defeated Truman in the election.
 Bouricius and Tom Smith were the first members of the Progressive Coalition elected to the state house and the first members of a third-party elected to the state legislature in seventy-four years.

 He won reelection without opposition in the 1992, 1996, and 1998 elections.
 He defeated Democratic nominee Thomas C. Nuovo in the 1994 election.
 Bouricius did not run for reelection to the state house in the 2000 election and was succeeded by Progressive nominee Carina Driscoll.

 Tenure

 Bouricius supported Ralph G. Wright for Speaker of the House in 1991.
 During his tenure in the state house Bouricius served on the Commerce, Ways and Means, and Agriculture committees, but he stated that he was placed on the Agriculture committee as punishment for trying to get other Progressives elected.

 Later life

 During the 2002 gubernatorial election Bouricius supported Progressive nominee Michael Badamo.
 He became a policy analyst for FairVote.
 He endorsed David Zuckerman for lieutenant governor during the 2016 election.
 During the 2019 elections he supported Perri Freeman for a seat on the Burlington city council.

+Bouricius refers to himself as a "recovering politician" and has become an outspoken critic of electoral democracy.
+His experiences in office and as an electoral reform analyst at FairVote convinced him that electoral democracy is fundamentally undemocratic, as it excludes all but a small political class the opportunity to participate formally in government policy.
+He believes that citizens' assemblies, selected via a stratified random sample to create a microcosm of a population, are much better suited to the task of deliberating over policy than professional politicians, who are mainly focused on re-election.
+Bouricius is currently working on a book titled "The Trouble With Elections: Everything We Thought We Knew About Democracy is Wrong" which describes his thinking on this subject in detail.